milikhin/seabass/README.md

 # TODO
 ## v0.1.1
-* Add support for more languages (for all supported in Ace)
+* Add support for more languages

 ## v0.1.2
 * Add workaround for opening hidden files